-The lack of adequate, restful sleep can affect your child’s mood, behavior, health, memory and growth.
-If there is anything standing in the way of a good night’s sleep it’s important to address the issue and solve the problem.
-Following is a list of typical sleep disrupters and possible solutions.
+The lack of adequate, restful sleep can affect your child’s mood, behavior, health, memory, and growth.
+If there is anything standing in the way of a good night’s sleep, it’s important to address the issue and solve the problem.
+The following is a list of typical sleep disrupters and possible solutions.

 It’s normal for a child to imagine monsters that generate a fear of the dark.
 Even if you explain, and even if you assure him that he’s safe, he may still be scared.
 You can reduce his fears when you: